Loschbour man: Life

 The cremated remains of another person, likely an adult woman, were found nearby, in a pit which was first excavated in the 1930s and later rediscovered.
 The bones of the feet were absent, and remains from the thorax underrepresented, and the remaining bones had scrapemarks, evidencing a de-fleshing treatment likely before cremation, including removal of the mandible and scraping of the skull.

-Dating
+Dating and genetics

-Loschbour man lived over 8,000 years ago, making the skeleton the oldest human remains found in the country.
-The remains contained Y-DNA of the Haplogroup I2a-M423*.
-DNA testing (two molars presented good samples) indicates that Western Hunter-Gatherers like Loschbour man "contributed ancestry to all Europeans but not to near-Easterners".
+The Loschbour man lived more than 8,000 years ago, making the skeleton the oldest human remains found in Luxembourg.
+He was found to have carried the Y-DNA haplogroup I2a-M423*.
+DNA testing on two molars indicated the population to which the Loschbour man belonged (Western Hunter-Gatherers), "contributed ancestry to all Europeans but not to near-Easterners".

 Media, science

 The results of the 2014 DNA testing allowed the Luxembourg Centre National de Recherche Archéologique and the Musée National d'Histoire et d'Art to make a 3-D reconstruction of the man.
 L'homme de Loschbour is a 2012 animated movie, seven minutes long, by Nic Herber.
 "Redonner vie à l’Homme de Loschbour" was a one-day conference at the National Museum of Natural History, which presented an overview of the results of recent investigations.